Report Library

 Datamonitor Healthcare Oncology Disease Analysis: Acute Myeloid Leukemia (AML)

-Since 2017, there have been nine new drugs approved for AML in the US, dramatically changing the treatment landscape.
-Gone is the era where all front-line patients received either 7+3 chemotherapy or a hypomethylating agent (decitabine or azacitidine).
+Since 2017, a multitude of new drugs have been approved for AML in the US, dramatically changing the treatment landscape.
+Gone is the era when all front-line patients received either 7+3 chemotherapy or a hypomethylating agent (decitabine or azacitidine).
 Many of the new therapies target specific segments of AML or patients with specific mutations.
-As such, there is currently little competition between the new therapies, but that will change as therapies receive label expansions and new competitor therapies are approved.
+As such, there is currently little competition between new therapies, but that will change as therapies receive label expansions and new competitors are approved.

 Indications Covered: | Acute Myelogenous Leukemia (AML) |